+'''

 [-ix incpfx] [-o outf] [-c usrcom] src [src2 ...]

+'''

 Compile the model src and generate the corresponding Binary Model (BIM) file if the compilation succeeds.
 The extension .mos is appended to src if no extension is provided.
 If option '-o outf' (filename to use for saving BIM file) is not given, the extension . bim is used to form the name of the binary file.
 The flag '-g' adds debugging information: private object names (e.g. variables, constraints) are included in the BIM file as well as required information for locating runtime errors.
-The flag '-G' adds both debugging and tracing information: it is required to run the model with the debugger.
+The flag '-g' adds both debugging and tracing information: it is required to run the model with the debugger.
 When the '-G' flag is used, the compiler adds instructions in the generated code that may slow down execution speed of the model.
 The flag '-I' may also be added to enable the xbim extension (see Section 2.3.3).
-The flag ' $-\mathbf{D}$ ' enables generation of documentation annotations in the resulting BIM file (by default documentation annotations are ignored).
-With the flag '-wi', the compiler emits a warning message each time a symbol is implicitly declared and the flag '-ni' disables implicit declarations (see Section 2.8.1.3).
+The flag '-D' enables generation of documentation annotations in the resulting BIM file (by default documentation annotations are ignored).
+The flag '-na' disables assertions when the model is compiled with debug information (see assert).
+With the flag '-wi', the compiler emits a warning message each time a symbol is implicitly declared and the flag '-ni' disables implicit declarations (see Section 2.8.1.5).
 When the flag '-we' is used warnings are handled like errors such that any warning will make the compilation fail.
 The option '-c usrcom' may be used to add a commentary to the BIM file (see debugger command LSMODS).
 The option '-ix' defines the file name prefix for file inclusion (see Section 2.5.2).
-If the flag ' $-\mathbf{p}$ ' is selected, only the syntax of the source file is checked, the compilation is not performed and no output file is generated.
+If the flag '-p' is selected, only the syntax of the source file is checked, the compilation is not performed and no output file is generated.